Asheboro United Daughters of the Confederacy Memorial

-The Confederate Memorial was unveiled on September 2, 1911, in front of the 1909 Courthouse, which is now the Historic County Courthouse on Worth Street.
-This monument was erected in remembrance of Confederate veterans of Asheboro and surrounding areas, and was first suggested by Mrs. E. E. Moffitt, the daughter of the North Carolina governor Jonathon Worth.
-In 1906 she helped to organize the Randolph County chapter of the United Daughters of the Confederacy, with their main goal being the establishing of the Asheboro Confederate Monument.
+The Confederate Memorial was unveiled on September 2, 1911, in front of the 1909 Courthouse, now the Historic County Courthouse on Worth Street.
+This monument was erected in remembrance of Confederate veterans of Asheboro and surrounding areas and was first suggested by Mrs. E. E. Moffitt, the daughter of the North Carolina governor Jonathon Worth.
+In 1906 she helped to organize the Randolph County chapter of the United Daughters of the Confederacy.
+The organization's primary initial goal was the creation of this monument.

-The national United Daughters of the Confederacy was established and formed on September 10, 1894 in Nashville, Tennessee.
+The United Daughters of the Confederacy was established on September 10, 1894, in Nashville, Tennessee.
 An outgrowth of Ladies’ Memorial Associations, it was formed as a “federation of all Southern Women’s Auxiliary, Memorial, and Soldiers’ Aid Services.”
-This organization quickly became popular, and became organized at the local, state, and national levels.
+This organization grew quickly with chapters at the local and state levels.
 The main purpose of the UDC was to furnish “authentic information from which a conscientious historian will be enabled to write a correct and impartial history of the Confederate side during the struggle for Southern independence.”

-This organization has encountered much controversy in its history, notably gaining attention for its racist and white supremacist ideals that it promotes.
-One example of this is the UDC’s historian-general from the years 1911-1916, Mildred Lewis Rutherford.
-Advocating the old racial hierarchies, she degraded African slaves in America by labeling them as “ignorant and brutal”, and by elevating the status of slave owners, as well as Ku Klux Klan members, where she often included literature from.
-In 2017, the president-general Patricia Bryson released a statement denouncing “any individual or group that promotes racial divisiveness or white supremacy,” however it is their erected Confederate monuments that are the gathering places of these Confederate extremist groups, like the white supremacists.
+The goals of the UDC to shape the historical narrative can be seen in the work of historian-general from the years 1911-1916, Mildred Lewis Rutherford.
+Advocating the old racial hierarchies, she degraded African slaves in America by labeling them as “ignorant and brutal,” while praising the Ku Klux Klan.
+In 2017, UDC president-general Patricia Bryson released a statement denouncing “any individual or group that promotes racial divisiveness or white supremacy.”

-The statue survives today still, after almost being destroyed in the Hurricane Hugo in 1989, when the remnants of the storm hit and almost toppled the statue over from its pedestal.
+The statue has withstood modern criticism and was almost destroyed in Hurricane Hugo.
+That 1989 storm almost toppled the statue from its pedestal.
 The iron armature inside had corroded, leaving the statue light enough to flip over.
 It was restored by Van der Staak, who had to reconstruct the shoe, rifle butt, and arm of the statue, which totaled to $4,800, paid half by Cablevision of Asheboro, and half by the county.
-Ever since, he has been nicknamed “Hugo” in honor of his near-death experience, and still watches from his home at the Historic Courthouse today.
+Ever since, he has been nicknamed “Hugo” by some locals.

 - Whatley, L. McKay .
 The Randolph County Confederate Memorial, Notes on the History of Randolph County, NC.
 August 17th 2017.
 Accessed September 23rd 2019. https://randolphhistory.wordpress.com/2017/08/17/the-randolph-county-Confederate-monument/.